Contents

 A solar tracker uses a linear actuator.

-And the Arduino microcontroller helps to control the linear actuator with the aid of the Wasp motor controller.
+The Arduino microcontroller helps to control the linear actuator with the aid of the Wasp motor controller.
 So, the linear actuator determines which part of the solar panel gets light.
-Interestingly, this is possible because the actuator takes reading from the photoresistors.
+Interestingly, this is possible because the actuator takes readings from the photoresistors.

 Consequently, the actuator will modify the solar panel’s position.
 The goal here is to ensure that the readings from the east and west panels are relatively equal.
 With this, the solar panel will easily yield maximum power—because the sun will hit it directly.